StarRocks/starrocks/docs/en/administration/management/BE_configuration.md

 - Description: Whether to enable Lazy Dyamic Flat JSON when a query misses Flat JSON schema in read process.
 When this item is set to `true`, StarRocks will postpone the Flat JSON operation to calculation process instead of read process.
 - Introduced in: v3.3.3

+##### jit_lru_cache_size

+- Default: 0
+- Type: Int
+- Unit: GB
+- Is mutable: Yes
+- Description: The LRU cache size for JIT compilation.
+It represents the actual size of the cache if it is set to greater than 0.
+If it is set to less than or equal to 0, the system will adaptively set the cache using the formula `jit_lru_cache_size = min(mem_limit*0.01, 1GB)` (while `mem_limit` of the node must be greater or equal to 16 GB).
+- Introduced in: -

 ### Shared-data

 ##### starlet_port